Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-In February 2006, the European Communities reported that Argentina?s import restrictions on bovine semen and embryos due to BSE had recently been lifted and that some EC member States had already benefited from this change.
+In October 2005 and February 2006 (G/SPS/R/39), the representative of the European Communities reported that Argentina's import restrictions on bovine semen and embryos due to BSE had recently been lifted and that some EC member States had already benefited from this change.

 © World Trade Organization 2020

 ver 220.127.116.1148 (07/08/2020 11:06 AM)